DOOryUniverse/UBION-Big-data-analyst-study/README.md

 # This is for UBION-BIg-data-analyst-study
-# for practice python, web, sql
+# practice python, web, sql